jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 ## I think, therefore I am

-<span class="big-letter">A</span> clearer translation of Descartes’ definitive statement might be, “I am thinking, therefore I exist.”
+<span class="big-letter">A</span>s noted at the beginning, a clearer translation of Descartes’ definitive statement might be, “I am thinking, therefore I exist.”
 Regardless, in his exultant declaration — _cogito ergo sum!_ — Descartes assures himself of his own existence.

 Phew.
-Mop that brow, eh René: at last, here is something we can be absolutely certain of.
+Mop that brow, eh René: at last, here is something of which we can be absolutely certain.

 It is impossible to doubt the existence of your own thoughts, because in the act of doubting, you are thinking.